DALTON is distributed as a tar file obtainable from

 necessary include files containing common blocks and

-all the basis sets supplied with this distribution (basis
+all the basis sets supplied with this distribution (basis), a

 fairly large set of test jobs including reference output files